LandonLinn/LuckyShrubWebsite/README.md

 ## About the Project

-In this project, I built the homepage for Lucky Shrubs, a fictional website focused on showcasing various shrubs and plants.
+In this project, I built the homepage for Lucky Shrubs, a fictional website focused on showcasing the medium-sized garden design firm that specializes in garden design and creation, maintenance and landscapings.
 The goal was to design a simple, yet visually appealing page that effectively organizes content using CSS Grid.
 I used grid-area to position elements, ensuring that the layout remains responsive and user-friendly across different screen sizes.
 The project helped me strengthen my front-end development skills, particularly in CSS Grid and responsive design.

 ---